Alphonso Davies: 2023 Nations League Finals, 2024 Copa América, and Captaincy

+Lead-up to 2026 World Cup and injury struggles

 While named to the initial roster for Canada's November 2024 tie against Suriname in the 2024–25 CONCACAF Nations League quarterfinals, Davies would withdraw before the international window for what head coach Jesse Marsch described as "match fatigue".
 Canada would win the tie 4–0 on aggregate to progress to the 2025 Nations League finals.

+On May 28, 2026, Davies was selected and named captain for Canada's squad for the 2026 FIFA World Cup, which the country co-hosted along with Mexico and United States.
+He was ruled out of his team's opening match of the tournament against Bosnia and Herzegovina in Toronto, due to injury; Canada earned their first World Cup point ever following a 1–1 draw.
+He remained on the bench in Canada's remaining group matches – a 6–0 win over Qatar, the team's first ever World Cup victory, and a 2–1 defeat to Switzerland – as Canada advanced to the knock-out stages of the World Cup for the first time in its history, finishing as runners-up of Group B with four points; although head coach Jesse Marsch had initially slated Davies to play in the team's final group match, he later admitted that he was using Davies as a "decoy," adding that he was not yet ready to play, but that would be available for the knock-out stages.
+Davies made his first appearance of the tournament as a substitute in a 1–0 victory over South Africa in the round of 32, and was praised in the Canadian sports media for his immediate impact in Canada's injury time win.
+However, he was once again left on the bench due to injury in Canada's 3–0 defeat to Morocco in the round of 16.
+Davies's fitness struggles and lack of playing time throughout the tournament, as well as the negative impact of his absence on Canada's performance in the round of 16, led Marsch's decision to include him in the World Cup squad to be questioned in the media.

 Player profile

 Style of play

 Although mainly playing as an attacking full back on the left flank, Davies is capable of playing as a wing-back, left midfielder, or winger due to his explosive pace, dribbling, creativity, and crossing ability, which allow him to make overlapping runs and serve as an attacking threat for his teams.
 Although his positional sense has been cited as an area in which he needs to improve, his pace and intelligence allows him to drop back to provide defensive cover for his team, and assist at both ends of the pitch.
-He is considered to be a highly promising young player in the media.